 With AppMesh, you can create rules that control how an application behaves without changing individual microservices.
 These rules can modify inbound and outbound data, intelligently reroute users to different services, personalize responses and track user behavior, deny unauthorized users, and ensure data stays safe—all through configuration, not coding.
 You can even add new services to the application and switch out old ones with your users none the wiser.

 With AppMesh, my train app provider can tell that the server that went down was the pricing service.
 The provider can ensure it is dynamically rerouted to a backup service - even before I have the chance to complain.
 I can book my train, reserve my seat and pay for my ticket – seamlessly.

 AppMesh is the microservices nerve center that adds application context.
 With deep visibility and control over services, businesses can understand and improve customer experience.
 The plug-able dynamic mesh architecture delivers reliability and scalability.
 And policy-based security and governance reduces risk to the business.

-The Software AG product team knows that API management solutions must evolve to support modern architectures for cloud-native apps.
+The Software AG product team knows that API management solutions solutions must evolve to support modern architectures for cloud-native apps.
 That is just one of the reasons why I’m proud to work with them.